tolstenko/coolify-documentation/docs/coolify/applications.md

 # Applications

-You can host several types of application with Coolify.
-They are automatically build from your Git repositories through [Git Sources](./git-sources.md).
+You can build & host several types of application with Coolify.
+They are automatically build from your Git repositories through your [Git Sources](./git-sources.md).

 ## Configurations
 ### Git Source